medialab/minet/README.md

 * Parsing [YouTube](https://www.youtube.com/) urls in a CSV file.
 * Dumping a [Hyphe](https://hyphe.medialab.sciences-po.fr/) corpus.
 * Collecting data from [Media Cloud](https://mediacloud.org/) (search stories, dump topics etc.).

+## Features (from a technical standpoint)

+* Multithreaded, memory-efficient fetching from the web.
+* Multithreaded, scalable crawling using a comfy DSL.
+* Multiprocessed raw text content extraction from HTML pages.
+* Multiprocessed scraping from HTML pages using a comfy DSL.
+* URL-related heuristics utilities such as extraction, normalization and matching.
+* Data collection from various APIs such as [CrowdTangle](https://www.crowdtangle.com/).

 ## Installation